Hack the Nightmare VM (CTF Challenge)

-Today we are going to solve Wallaby’s Nightmare CTF which is a new VM challenge of vulnhub where attacker has to achieve root flag of the targeted VM machine; you can download it from here.
+Today we are going to solve Wallaby’s Nightmare CTF which is a new VM challenge of vulnhub where the attacker has to achieve root flag of the targeted VM machine; you can download it from here.

 Enumerate the target through aggressive scan; type following command for nmap scanning:

-nmap -p- A 192.168.0.101
+nmap -p- -A 192.168.0.101

 So here I found three ports 22, 80, 6667 are open.

-Since port 80 is open I look toward browser and explore target ip 192.168.0.101 where I found a comment “enter a username to get started with this CTF” then I type the name “RAJ” and click on submit so that we could move forward into start the game.
+Since port 80 is open I look toward browser and explore target IP 192.168.0.101 where I found a comment “enter a username to get started with this CTF” then I type the name “RAJ” and click on submit so that we could move forward into start the game.

-Again I move toward nmap so that I can make sure about port 80 but here I found a new port 60080 is open for http service as you can perceive this thing from given screenshot.
+Again I move toward nmap so that I can make sure about port 80 but here I found a new port 60080 is open for http service as you can perceive this thing from the given screenshot.

-Then I next my next tool dirb
+Then I next to my next tool dirb

-So when I browse 192.168.0.101:60080/?page=mailer in URL the resultant web page gets opened and I found nothing especial here except “coming soon guys!”
+So when I browse 192.168.0.101:60080/?page=mailer in URL the resultant web page gets opened and I found nothing special here except “coming soon, guys!”

-Then I look after page source code to get some clue, here inside HTML code the anchor tag contains a link for another file which you can see from screenshot.
+Then I look after page source code to get some clue, here inside HTML code the anchor tag contains a link for another file which you can see from the screenshot.

 Again I browse above highlighted text 192.168.0.101:60080/?mailer&mail=pwd in URL and the web page comes outside with /var/www/html